 WHERE ga_360_core.totals_bounces::text = '1'::character varying::text) bounce_hits ON ((ga_360_core.visitid::character varying::text || ' '::character varying::text) || ga_360_core.fullvisitorid::text) = bounce_hits.visit) bounce_visits

 GROUP BY bounce_visits.date, (bounce_visits.dimension2::text || ' '::character varying::text) || bounce_visits.dimension3::text, (bounce_visits.dimension4::text || ' '::character varying::text) || bounce_visits.dimension5::text, bounce_visits.trafficsource_medium, bounce_visits.trafficsource_source, bounce_visits.metric1;GRANT SELECT, DELETE, UPDATE, TRIGGER, RULE, REFERENCES, INSERT ON ga_channeldetail_bounce TO steve;

 GRANT SELECT ON ga_channeldetail_bounce TO read_only_users;

 Do you test and validate the Adobe data?

-Yes, we do test and validate the data that is provided to us by Adobe.
+Yes, we do a test and validate the data that is provided to us by Adobe.
 However, this is somewhat limited in scope.
-We are only testing and validating the format, structure and type of data being sent.
-If there are issues within the data related to bad tagging, implementation errors or other data quality problems we are not checking for this.
-This level of testing requires lower level quality control efforts.
+We are only testing and validating the format, structure, and type of data sent.
+If there are issues within the data related to bad tagging, implementation errors, or other data quality problems, we are not checking for this.
+This level of testing requires lower level of quality control efforts.

 Here are a couple of suggestions in advance of setting up a pipeline:

-- Connect Power BI or Tableau to your sample data.
-Run collection of test queries to get a sense of what data is resident in your Adobe feed.
+Connect Power BI or Tableau to your sample data.
+Run a collection of test queries to get a sense of what data is resident in your Adobe feed.

 How should I configure my data feed deliveries?